 Note: If you have completed a residency certification for the WWAMI program, the University of Idaho will provide a copy of your certification to Idaho State University for verification for the University of Utah School of Medicine.
 Applicants only need to submit a residency certification through one institution.

 Your application is reviewed to determine if you are eligible for further consideration.
 The School of Medicine will not consider applicants who have previously matriculated, been dismissed, are on probation, on hold, or who are under suspension at another medical school.

 All decisions are final.

-Members of the Assessment Committee are volunteers from the fourth year medical student class and faculty representatives who are physicians, investigators, administrators, or community representatives who interact with the medical students.
-Committee members will explore the applicant's motivation for seeking a medical degree, awareness and understanding of the medical profession, leadership, problem solving skills, understanding of medical ethics, and interpersonal skills.
+Volunteers from the fourth year medical student class and faculty representatives who are physicians, investigators, administrators, or community representatives who interact with the medical students, participate in the assessment process.
+Evaluators explore the applicant's motivation for seeking a medical degree, awareness and understanding of the medical profession, leadership, problem solving skills, understanding of medical ethics, and interpersonal skills.

-Members of the Selection Committee are volunteers from the fourth year medical student class and faculty representatives who are physicians, investigators, administrators, or community representatives who interact with the medical students.
-The Selection Committee members discuss each qualifying applicant in detail.
-After this discussion, members of the Selection Committee independently grade each applicant.
+Members of the Admissions Committee are volunteers from the fourth year medical student class and faculty representatives who are physicians, investigators, administrators, or community representatives who interact with the medical students.
+Committee members discuss each qualifying applicant in detail, after which each applicant is independently graded.

-The Selection Committee reviews applicants weekly until all approved applicants have been presented.
-Applicants will be notified by email of their final status: Accepted, placed on the alternate list, or not accepted.
+Applicants are reviewed weekly until all interviewed applicants have been presented.
+Notifications will be sent by email, revealing final status: Accepted, placed on the alternate list, or not accepted.